-The main downside to the Sabrent HB-UM43 is that it doesn't charge devices.
-If you are looking for a way to charge phones, cameras, or other USB-powered toys, it would be wise to look into a hub that plugs into an additional power source rather than divide one USB plug's worth of power into four.
+The ultimate downside to the Sabrent HB-UM43 is that it doesn't charge devices.
+If you are looking for a way to charge phones, cameras, or other USB-powered toys, our best advice is to look into a hub that plugs into an additional power source rather than divide one USB plug's worth of power into four.
 Regardless of the flaws, this is the perfect device for those looking to have push-button control over several USB 3.0 devices plugged in at once.

-Anker is well known in the tech world for making quality products, and their PowerExpand Direct is most definitely on the list.
-This newer style of USB hub attaches directly to the body of your Macbook, eliminating the need for any length of cable.
-The design looks good; it matches Macbooks, keeping your workspace looking as clean as can be.
+Anker is well known in the tech world for making quality products, and their PowerExpand Direct is most definitely on our list.
+This newer style of USB hub attaches directly to the body of your Macbook, eliminating the need for a cable.
+Without this extra cable, the design looks much cleaner.
+This hub is compatible with Macbooks, keeping your workspace looking as clear as can be.
 The PowerExpand Direct also includes a sleek cloth carrying case for those often on the go.

-If all you are looking for a bare-bones USB 3.0 hub, the Anker 4-Port could be a solid choice.
-This hub is as simple as they come.
-Just plug it in, and you're transferring data at the USB 3.0 standard of 5Gbps.
-It is nice that Anker thought to include a handy velcro tie to keep the extra-long cord from getting tangled.
+If all you are looking for is a bare-bones USB 3.0 hub, the Anker 4-Port is a solid choice.
+The concept of this hub is simple - just plug it in, and you're transferring data at the USB 3.0 standard of 5Gbps.
+Anker also receives bonus points for including a handy velcro tie to keep the extra-long cord from getting tangled.

 The Anker 4-Port is most definitely missing some bells and whistles.
 Other USB 3.0 hubs in our review include power buttons for each port or are even capable of charging larger devices such as phones and tablets.
 Still, this model works for those looking for a simplistic way to expand to several ports from a single USB 3.0 port.

-If you need a 7-in-1 USB C hub but don't want to break the bank, check out the QGeeM.
-The ports included in this model are USB C, HDMI, SD, Micro SD, and three USB 3.0s — if that sounds like it would work for you, the QGeeM is probably a good bet.
+If you need a 7-in-1 USB C hub but don't want to break the bank, check out the QGeeM USB C. The ports included in this model are USB C, HDMI, SD, Micro SD, and three USB 3.0s — if that sounds like it would work for you, the QGeeM is probably a good bet.

 Our main complaint with the QGeeM is that it only has one USB C port, which would presumably be used for the power cord if your device only has one port on it.
 Other than that, we did find it to be relatively big and bulky when compared to other models with the same functionality.
 Still, if budget is an issue, this is a great choice.

-If you know that you will be connecting USB 3.0 devices, and lots of them, the Atolla Powered USB hub is the way to go.
-This model has seven slots on top of the housing that each have their own power button so you can pick and choose which devices are connected to your computer at any given time.
+If you know that you will be connecting USB 3.0 devices and lots of them, the Atolla Powered USB hub is the way to go.
+This model has seven slots on top of the housing that each has power buttons so you can pick and choose which devices are connected to your computer at any given time.
 The Atolla also includes one smart charging port at the end of the device with a high enough power output to charge phones and tablets, bringing the total number of USB 3.0 ports to eight.

 The Atolla Powered isn't exactly ideal for traveling for a couple of critical reasons.
 First of all, the use of the included power adapter cord is required, so you need to be sure that you're near a wall plug.
 This model is also very bulky — some USB hubs are a fraction of the size.
 When you consider the added bulk from the power cord, this package takes up quite a bit of room in a laptop bag or briefcase.
 Still, if you know you want a large number of USB 3.0 ports and that you won't be moving your hub around much, we'd say the Atolla is a fantastic choice.

 The Satechi Aluminum offers similar performance to many of the other USB hubs in our review that are similar in appearance, and it has an Ethernet port.
-We also like that the Satechi has the SD and Micro SD card slots on the hub's front, but the USB 3.0s and the HDMI port on the back.
+We also like that the SD and Micro SD card slots are on the front of the hub, but the USB 3.0s and the HDMI port on the back.
 This makes sense for those who will be using their hub in a more permanent setting than those who are always traveling.

 The biggest drawback that we can see with the Satechi Aluminum is the price.
 Unless you can find this model on sale, it likely makes sense to go with a more affordable USB hub.